Expedition Terms And Conditions - Please read carefully.

 "Desert Island Survival" refers to Desert Island Survival Ltd.

 "The client" refers to any participant on a Desert Island Survival trip that is not employed by the company.

 The agreement based upon these terms and conditions is solely between the named client(s) and Desert Island Survival.

 No variation in this agreement shall be acceptable unless agreed in writing by both parties at least one week prior to the relevant venture/course start date.

 Desert Island Survival reserves the right to refuse a booking, or cancel a venture/course without giving reason or compensation.
 In such instances all monies paid to that date will be returned and wherever possible, alternatives will be given for cancelled ventures/courses.

-It is the sole responsibility of the client to ensure that they have all the necessary travel documents, visa, vaccinations prior to travel and arrival in destination country.
+It is the sole responsibility of the client to ensure that they have all the necessary travel documents, visa, vaccinations and insurance prior to travel and arrival in destination country.

-You can not attend this expedition unless you have travel Insurance.
-It is the attendees full responsibility to ensure their personal travel insurance Insurance cover all aspects including cancelation and medical needs incase of injury.
+Sufficient personal travel Insurance is Mandatory for all parties attending a Desert Island Survival expedition.
+It is the attendees full responsibility to ensure their personal travel insurance Insurance cover all aspects including cancelation and medical needs incase of injury and repatriation incase of death.
 Should an air evacuation be required, the cost of this must also be covered by your own personal travel insurance.